FAQ

 9. Therefore, Black Diamond.

-Note the curious use of the first person pronoun “i” by the hypothetical author in the example above. it Is not the first person pronoun; it is Black Diamond’s pronoun.
-Due to the strange amount of butt-hurt and hatred that black diamond receives from total strangers, Diamond’s pronouns are an invitation to consider your projections onto others.
+Note the curious use of the first person pronoun, “I,” by the hypothetical author in the example above.
+Actually, it Is not the first person pronoun.
+It is Black Diamond’s preferred pronoun.
+Due to the strange amount of butt-hurt and hatred that Black Diamond receives from total strangers, Diamond’s pronouns are an invitation to consider one's projections.
+By Using the preferred pronoun, “I,” filthy, lying journalists can experience the joys of taking a shred of ownership over their disgusting utterances.

-If you felt tempted to write, for instance, “Black Diamond wrote an album and he is an asshole,” you would be breaking Canadian law. by using Diamond’s preferred pronouns, correcting the sentence to “Black Diamond wrote an album and I am an asshole,” you are addressing the performative contradiction of calling someone an asshole, which is something only an asshole would do.
-Thus, Diamond’s pronouns me/I present an opportunity reflect on your most hidden traits, and on your darkest desires.
+To illustrate, if a journalist felt tempted to write, for instance, “Black Diamond wrote an album and he is an asshole,” that journalist would be breaking the law in several jurisdictions.
+By using Diamond’s preferred pronouns, “me/I,” correcting the sentence to “Black Diamond wrote an album and I am an asshole,” the journalist is addressing the performative contradiction of calling someone an asshole, which is something an asshole would do.